-What Contracts are Required to Be in Writing?
+What Contracts Are Required To Be In Writing?

 Contracts Required to be in Writing: At a Glance

-- Real estate sales;
+- Real estate sales

-- Agreements to pay someone else's debts;
+- Agreements to pay someone else's debts

-- Contracts that take longer than one year to complete;
+- Contracts that take longer than one year to complete

-- Real estate leases for longer than one year;
+- Real estate leases for longer than one year

-- Contracts for over a certain amount of money (depending on the state);
+- Contracts for over a certain amount of money (depending on the state)

-English Law and the Statute of Frauds
+- English Law and the Statute of Frauds

-An English law from 1677, the "Statute of Frauds," provides the basis for current written contract requirements.
-The goal of written contract rules remains the same as ever-to avoid fraud by requiring written proof of the underlying agreement.
-This legal goal makes sense as a practical objective as well, since disputes over high-staked verbal agreements typically would lack an objective record of the contractual terms.
-While state laws generally dictate the enforcement of contracts, all states besides New York and South Carolina have adopted the Uniform Commercial Code (UCC) that includes the statute of frauds.
+An English law from 1677, the Statute of Frauds provides the basis for today's written contract requirements.
+Written contract rules aim to avoid fraud by requiring written proof of the agreement.
+This legal goal also makes sense as a practical matter because disputes over verbal agreements typically lack an objective record of the contract terms.

-Why It's Always Best to Get it in Writing
+Why It's Always Best To Get It in Writing

 Drafting Business Contracts?
 Protect Your Interests by Calling an Attorney